 The show, starting at 11:00am is two-and-a-half-hours long with a 15 minute intermission, will keep your students engaged the whole time!
-Bookings must be made by February 15th and payment by May 31st 2018.
+Bookings and payment must be made by May 31st 2018.
 Did we mention Chaperone seats are free*!

 We're pleased to welcome home school students as well!